List of Nodes

 Image Watermark: Add an image watermark image to images.
-Choose the file you wish you use as a watermark, and adjust its scale, opacity, blending mode, and check the 'tile' box if desired.
+Choose the file to use as a watermark, and adjust its scale, opacity, blending mode, and check the 'tile' box if desired.

 Text Watermark: Add a text watermark to images, with various settings.
-Token options you can select from include DPI, description, current date, image capture date, etc. .
+Token options available from the cogwheel drop down menu include: